apptainer/singularity-userdocs/bind_paths_and_mounts.rst

 Using the environment variable ``$SINGULARITY_BIND``, you can bind paths even when you are running your container as an executable file with a runscript.
-If you bind many directories into your Singularity containers and they don’t change, you could even benefit by setting this variable in your ``.bashrc`` file.
+If you bind many directories into your {Singularity} containers and they don’t change, you could even benefit by setting this variable in your ``.bashrc`` file.